 At least one agent working with your LLC (or you if you’re the only agent) must complete the six-hour Broker Responsibility course and be registered with TREC as the delegated supervisor (also referred to “designated supervisor”).
 The reason for this is because the designated broker will not be involved in the day to day running of your business and so an experienced agent will help ensure compliance with the Real Estate License Act and Commission Rules.
 This person will also issue Commission Disbursement Authorizations (CDAs) for your company.
 If you just received your real estate sales license and have no real-world experience, we won’t sponsor your LLC unless you have another experienced agent working with you that will be your delegated supervisor.
 We feel this would be setting you up for failure if you don’t have experience as well as possibly having legal ramifications if things aren’t handled properly.

-Why would I want to do LLC sponsorship?
+Why would I want to go with Elite Agents LLC Sponsorship?

 What is this going to cost me?

 The startup costs will vary but expect to spend around $1400 to form a new LLC, E&O insurance, and TREC application fee.
 If you already have an LLC you want to use, the costs will be lower.
 Our monthly sponsorship fee starts at $175 for one agent and $250 for up to 5 agents with discounted pricing for more than 5 agents.
 We’ll send you a breakdown of all the costs when you send us an inquiry.

 This sounds great, but I don’t know how to get started.

 No problem, we’ve got you covered!
 Whether you need to form a new LLC or have an existing one that you want to use, we’ll guide you through the entire process.